syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Slide.md

 ## Merging slide

 The Essential Presentation provides ability to clone slides from one presentation to another presentation.
-With this ability you can split a large presentation into small ones and also merge multiple presentations to one presentation.
+With this ability, you can split a large presentation into small ones and also merge multiple presentations to one presentation.
 You can choose the theme for the cloned slide by using the [PasteOption](http://www.google.com/# "")s.

 {% highlight c# %}
 [C#]

-//Open the source presentation
+//Opens the source presentation

 IPresentation sourcePresentation = Presentation.Open("SourcePresentation.pptx");

-//Open the destination presentation
+//Opens the destination presentation

 IPresentation destinationPresentation = Presentation.Open("DestinationPresentation.pptx");

-//Clone the first slide of the source presentation.
+//Clones the first slide of the source presentation.

 ISlide clonedSlide = sourcePresentation.Slides[0].Clone();

-//Merge the cloned slide to the destination presentation with paste option - Destination Them.
+//Merges the cloned slide to the destination presentation with paste option - Destination Them.

 destinationPresentation.Slides.Add(clonedSlide, PasteOptions.UseDestinationTheme, sourcePresentation);

-//Save the destination presentation.
+//Saves the destination presentation.

 destinationPresentation.Save("Output.pptx");